yangybio/healthcare-data-etl-quality-analysis/README.md

 - Matplotlib - visualization
 - Google Colab - development environment

-## Workflow
+## Data Workflow

-1. Reviewed the raw Synthea tables and checked financial fields and key relationships.
+I first reviewed the source Synthea data and checked the financial fields and key relationships.

-2. Ran the OHDSI SQLMesh pipeline to transform Synthea data into OMOP CDM v5.4.
-3. Checked the main OMOP visit and cost tables after the transformation.
+Then I ran the OHDSI SQLMesh pipeline to transform the data into OMOP CDM v5.4.
+After the transformation, I checked the main OMOP tables and identified where the visit and financial fields needed for this analysis were stored.

-4. Combined OMOP visit and cost data with payer information from the staging layer.
+For the final dataset, I combined standardized visit and cost data with payer information from the staging layer.

-5. Built a final analysis dataset with 10,652 records.
-6. Compared patient financial responsibility across payer and visit-type groups.
-7. Used the 75th percentile ($446.10) as the high-responsibility threshold for insured visits.
+The final analysis dataset contains **10,652 visits** with no missing values in the payer, visit type, or financial fields used in the analysis.

+## Analysis

+I calculated estimated patient responsibility for each visit and focused on insured visits.

+The distribution was highly skewed.
+The median patient responsibility was **$84.96**, while the average was **$633.33**.

+I used the 75th percentile, **$446.10**, as the high-responsibility threshold.
+This is not an industry standard.
+I used it as a data-based cutoff to identify the higher-risk group in this dataset.

 ## Key Findings